FAQs for Students

 View our Change Credit Hours for Variable Credit Classes site for details.
 Students can change the credit hours for a variable credit course from Self-Service Registration within the main semester's restrictive drop/add deadline.
 After that time, any changes to credit hours must be done via a drop/add card in the Office of the Registrar.

-After the main semester's nonrestrictive drop/add deadline has passed, students are not allowed to drop their last class online.
-Please contact your academic advisor for assistance to submit a Withdrawal form to the Office of the Registrar in order to drop all classes after the nonrestrictive period.
+Please contact your academic advisor for assistance to submit a Withdrawal Form to the Office of the Registrar in order to drop your last class.

 Enrollment cancellation procedures are different depending on certain criteria.

-- Cancellation requests must be received before the first day of classes for the term.
+- Cancellation requests must be submitted before the first day of classes for the term.
 After classes have begun, students must withdraw from the University.

 If you are called to active duty during the term in which you are enrolled you may request a Military Leave of Absence.
 See the Military Leave of Absence FAQs.